clover-plpl/vsc-md-table-editor/README.md

 ![sort](./readme-images/sort.gif)

 Non-numeric rows are ignored when doing a numeric sort.
-At the time of character string sorting, empty characters are also subject to sorting, but the specifications are undecided.
+At the time of character string sorting, blank characters are also subject to sorting, but the specifications are undecided.

 ### Multi Selection